xibsked/Openfire-Rest-Api-Client-Android/README.md

 ### How to make request
 Its jsut most simplified version of volley-

-/*Create an account with the host and port*/
+ *Create an account with the host and port*

         Account account = new Account("192.168.1.3", 9090);

-/*Create an authenticationToken with either using admin credentials or SharedSecretKey*/
+ *Create an authenticationToken with either using admin credentials or SharedSecretKey*

         AuthenticationToken authenticationToken = new AuthenticationToken("admin", "admin");
         account.setAuthenticationToken(authenticationToken);

-/*Request OfApiClient with the account and callbacks*/
+ *Request OfApiClient with the account and callbacks*

         OfApiClient.with(this).account(account).getUser("admin",
                 new Listener<User>() {